ideaportriga/nexus-bridge/README.md

 Nexus   is a JS library that wraps a Siebel Presentation Model and allows building sophisticated UI for Siebel using modern JS frameworks.

 ## Documentation
-The [Wiki](/../wikis/home) provides a Nexus19 library documentation.
+The [Wiki](/../wikis/home) provides the Nexus Bridge library documentation.

 ## Setup
 Make a clean Nexus Bridge Setup by following [this guide](/../wikis/Setup Nexus19).